zhang123cnn/myblog/about.markdown

 - I always focus more on the future rather than the past.
 I would rather try and fail than not try at all.
 I can get very excited with new ideas.
 Generally I would jump into the new exciting work without making a  thorough plan upfront.
 Sometimes I could be quite impatient and pushy.
 I genuinely wish to apply better self-control, so please let me know whenever I behave not in that way.
 - I am deeply motivated by my interests in technology as well as recognition from people who share similar mindset.
 I am generally at my best when I am doing work I believe in and feel passionate about.

-## What I currently interest in
+## What I am currently interested in
-- Building a "platform"
+- Developer Infrastructure
 - Machine learning tooling and deep learning
 - Containers & Kubernetes
 - Any technologies that may change how people live